 - Be patient and let your child learn by doing

-- Encourage basic self-care like washing hands and feeding themselves
+- Encourage self-care skills like handwashing and feeding themselves

 Lovevery Play Gym and Sensory Strands Bundle